How To Handle An Overt (AKA: Classic) Narcissist

 Their huge ego also won’t let them accept their unhealthy attributes are a source of discontent and unhappiness in their surroundings.

-And if you're looking for articles about narcissists and narcissism, be sure to check out these blog posts:
+If you're looking for more articles about narcissists and narcissism, be sure to check out these blog posts:

 Finally, if you want to identify YOUR personality type, then take one of these 11 personality tests to better understand what makes you tick.